Start with Healthy Plants

-- avoid the biggest, lushest plants, especially if they’re exploding with blooms.
+- Avoid the biggest, lushest plants, especially if they're exploding with blooms.
 While flowering plants look prettier, blooming takes a lot of energy that the plant will need when it is transplanted.
-It’s better to choose unflowered plants—they will bloom better in your garden.
+It’s better to choose plants that have not yet flowered—they will bloom better in your garden.

 - Check for signs of insects or pest damage.
 If your plant has been affected, it could spread to other plants in your garden as well.

 Check the plant tag for the recommended climate zone, which describes the coldest temperature range a specific perennial can typically survive in.
 Under the most recent Agriculture Canada zone maps, Saskatoon is classified as zone 3b.
 This means we can safely grow anything from zone 1, 2, or 3 with little risk of winter kill.
-However, with a warming climate and the shelter provided in urban settings, some zone 4 plants might succeed with heavy mulch though it's considerably riskier the higher away from 3 you choose.
+However, with a warming climate and the shelter provided in urban settings, some zone 4 plants might succeed with heavy mulch.
 Anything marked zone 4 or higher is unlikely to survive our winter in rural areas without protection.
 Any plant regardless of zone can still be used as an annual - like Geraniums, which are actually perennial plants in warmer climates.
 Plant tags tend to underestimate plant hardiness for our area, so experiment!